 You can use the data in the "Keyword" column to improve your keyword list.
 For example, let’s say you sell tulips.
 When you look at your Search terms report, you see that your broad match keyword flowers triggers your ad to show when people search for red roses and purple orchids -- flowers you don’t sell.
 So, you decide to refine your keyword list to focus on terms and phrases more specific to the products you do offer: tulips.

-To enable the "Keyword" column, click the Columns drop-down menu and choose "Customize columns."
+To enable the "Keyword" column, click the Columns drop-down menu and choose "Modify columns."
 In the "Select metrics" section, click Attributes.
 Then, click the Add link next to "Keyword" and click Apply.

 The "Match type" column in your search terms report tells you how closely the search terms that triggered your ads on Google are related to the actual keywords in your account.
 By seeing which match types are working well for which keywords and searches, you can refine match types for all your keywords to better hone in on the right customers.

 To help you understand how the search term match type is determined, we'll use the following example: